InfoSynth: Information-Guided Benchmark Synthesis for LLMs: Desirable Benchmark Properties

 \section{Desirable Benchmark Properties}

 We propose a framework for characterizing the novelty and diversity of benchmarks.
-Our new novelty metric uses the KL-Divergence to capture how different the benchmark is from existing datasets, with the broader goal of creating benchmarks that are contamination-free.
-Previous work has used the KL-Divergence in a similar way; \citet{ppo} use it to measure differences in reinforcement learning policies and \citet{vae} use it to regularize output distributions for Variational Autoencoders.
-Similarly, our proposed diversity metric uses Shannon entropy to capture how much variety exists among the problems; more diverse datasets provide a broader characterization of an LLM's reasoning abilities.
+Our new novelty metric uses the KL-divergence to capture how different the benchmark is from existing datasets, with the broader goal of creating benchmarks that are contamination-free.
+Similarly, our proposed diversity metric uses Shannon entropy to capture how much variety exists among the problems.